NorthernMan54/homebridge-wssensor/nodemcu/README.md

    module.SSID["SSID1"] = { ssid="SSID1", pwd = "password" }
    ```

-2. Model - Either DHT or DHT-YL, used by homebridge-mcuiot to determine if Moisture
+2. Model - Either DHT or BME, used by homebridge-wssensor to determine if Moisture
    sensor is included.
    ```
    module.Model = "DHT"
-   or
-   module.Model = "DHT-YL"
    or
    module.Model = "BME"
    ```